First Year Student Information

 Most of the next steps for international students are available on the Graduate School's website (Visas, I-20, etc).

-International graduate students will become familiar with the International Student Scholars Office and their International Student Pre-Arrival Guide provides a wealth of information.
+International graduate students will become familiar with the International Student Scholars Office, which provides a wealth of information.

 Temporary housing is available for admitted international students.
 More information is on the University's temporary housing website.